jubeenshah/jubeenshah.github.io/index.md

 ### Internet of Things

-IoT holds a special place in my heart because of its potential to make the world a better place, and because I've worked on projects ([cosmos](./projects/iot/2017-11-02cosmos.markdown)) that have taught me a lot.
+IoT holds a special place in my heart because of its potential to make the world a better place, and because I've worked on projects ([cosmos](./_posts/2017-11-02-00-cosmos.html)) that have taught me a lot.
 Not only in terms of skills but also in terms of capabilities.
 My long-term goal is to blend my skills in security, privacy, and DevOps with IoT to help build a better, secure, and private world.

 [see projects](./projects/03-iot.html)

+You'll see a list of posts below.
+It should at least be presentable.
+Some links might not work.
+But hoping to get those fixed soon.